Working & Living in Malta

 – Job boards are becoming quite common as a means of job searching.
 These websites are a collection of vacancies from diﬀerent sources.
 Job boards are also a place for employers to advertise their vacancies.

 Working in Malta

 The average annual salary in Malta is recorded as being €16,082, ranging from €26,552 among managers to €10,676 among elementary staﬀ.
 Salaries are very dependent on industry, with the highest paying being those related to the ﬁnancial and IT industries.
 It is also common for additional beneﬁts to be part of the remuneration package.
-This can include: Healthcare insurance, Mobile Allowance, Fuel/Car allowance, Commission, performance bonus, on call allowance.
-Working in Malta entitles employees to Government bonus of €512, payable in two instalments, at the end of June and December.
+This can include Healthcare insurance, Mobile Allowance, Fuel/Car allowance, Commission, performance bonus, on-call allowance.
+Working in Malta entitles employees to a Government bonus of €512, payable in two installments, at the end of June and December.